 Finally, new MRI techniques can now provide information about changes occurring in the brain structure that we haven’t been able to observe before.
 Some of these subtle changes have also been linked to cognitive dysfunction.

 Research has shown that about half of all people with multiple sclerosis living in the community show no evidence at all of intellectual problems.
 About 40% have mild dysfunction, while about 5-10% have moderate to severe impairments.

 But what do mild or moderate problems mean in people’s lives?
 This question is hard to answer because people’s circumstances vary so much.
 For one person, mild intellectual impairment or cognitive problems could require a major life shift—the end of a career or course of study.
 But another person with the same degree of impairment might need no change in lifestyle at all, because he or she is able to cope, for instance, through accommodations in the workplace.

 A professional evaluation may be called for if you or those closest to you notice a change for the worse in cognitive function.
 For example, do you have increased trouble remembering things?
 Is it becoming harder to stay focused on a task?
 Do you experience lapses of judgment, trouble coming up with words in conversation, slowed thinking, or difficulty organizing projects or daily activities?

 An evaluation is particularly important if any of these changes get in the way of your work, school, or social life, or create a stress for you.
 An evaluation may also make sense if you are planning to enter school or a training program.
-Finally, many people are interested in getting an evaluation because they are starting on one of the disease modifying therapies and want to be able to track cognitive changes over time.

 Treatment for cognitive problems